Hermann Muhs: Early Nazi career

 On 1 September 1929 he joined the Nazi Party (membership number 152,594).
 In November he was elected to the Citizens Council in Göttingen and was the Nazi Party faction leader there through March 1933.
 By 1930, he was the Party Bezirksleiter (District Leader) in Southern Hanover Province.
 On 7 October 1930, Muhs succeeded Karl Dincklage as Deputy Gauleiter for the Gau Southern Hanover-Brunswick.
 He also served as the Gau Organization Leader and the Kreisleiter (County Leader) of Kreis Göttingen from September 1931.
 In 1932, he became a member of the Provincial Landtag of the Province of Hanover, also serving as the Nazi Party faction leader.
 On 24 April 1932, Muhs was elected to the Prussian Landtag, serving until March of the following year.

 On 17 August 1932 Muhs succeeded Bernhard Rust as Gauleiter of Gau Southern Hanover-Brunswick when Rust was promoted to the new position of Landesinspekteur, overseeing several Gaue.
 However, Muh's tenure was brief, as the new position was abolished in December 1932 and Rust returned as Gauleiter.
 Muhs resumed his position as Deputy Gauleiter, serving until 15 April 1933.

 After the Nazi seizure of power, Muhs became Regierungspräsident of the Hildesheim Regierungsbezirk (Government Region) on 25 March 1933, serving until April 1937.
 He was also named Chairman of the Administrative Court in Hildesheim.
-Also in 1933, he was appointed to the Prussian Provinzialrat (Provincial Council) for the Province of Hanover.
-Muhs joined the League of National Socialist German Lawyers (BNSDJ) and was appointed to the Prussian State Council.
+Also in 1933, he was appointed to the Prussian Provinzialrat (Provincial Council) for the Province of Hanover, as well as being named the provincial representative to the Reichsrat until its dissolution on 14 February 1934.
+Muhs also became a member of the League of National Socialist German Lawyers (BNSDJ) in 1933.